What is AI Data Enrichment?

 AI enrichment uses large language models (LLMs) to read each conversation the way a person would—then labels it to add structure.

-Examples:
+Dimension Examples:

 Task: Determine the emotional tone of conversations

-Output Options: positive
+Output Options: positive, negative, neutral

-Use Case: Track customer satisfaction and identify trends in emotional responses.
+Use Case: Identify trends in emotional responses.

 The Benefit: Scaling Human Judgment